evanrinehart/interruption/README.md

+# Running a program is like playing a game

 I made a game-like model of a running program as two "players", and structured the communication between them using dependent types (rather than deciding on a single js-like type for messages).